 - Particulate Matter (PM10)

 Aspirants would find this topic very helpful in the IAS Exam.

 |The topic, ‘Measurement of Air Pollution’ is an important topic of UPSC GS 3 Environment and Ecology.
 Prepare for UPSC 2021 GS 3 with similar topics:|

 How is PM 2.5 Measured?

 The most common measurement used to measure air quality is PM 2.5 and PM 10.
 It measures the particles in micrograms per cubic metre.
-PM 2.5 refers to the concentration of microscopic particles less than 2.5 microns in diameter and PM 10 refers to concentration of particles less than 10 microns in diameter.
-Across the globe all the countries use the same metrics for measuring he health of atmospheric air.
+PM 2.5 refers to the concentration of microscopic particles less than 2.5 microns in diameter and PM 10 refers to the concentration of particles less than 10 microns in diameter.
+Across the globe, all the countries use the same metrics for measuring the health of atmospheric air.
 India measures 2 additional pollutants namely lead and ammonia.
-AQI value less than 50 is considered safe.
+AQI value of less than 50 is considered safe.

 What Instrument is used to Measure Air Quality?

 Some of the instruments used are given below.